top of page

 Lesia Mokrycke

-Lesia is the founder of Tropos, a design-driven, interdisciplinary studio, where she established the Urban Forest Lab.
-Her work looks at generating innovative, nature-based solutions and processes for reimagining city building and urban design problems.
-She is recognized as a contemporary voice for landscape architecture in Canada and is known for her creative, conceptual, and contemplative approach to art and design.
-Her research explores intersections of climate, ecology, and human experience to define new approaches to conserving urban forests.
+Lesia Mokrycke is the founder of Tropos, a multidisciplinary landscape studio.
+She is recognized as a contemporary voice for art and landscape architecture in Canada and is known for her creative, conceptual, and contemplative approach to environmental art and design.

 Exhibtons